EddieHubCommunity/open-source-practice/README.md

 ## What if I have a Conflict?

-### A GitHub conflict is when people make changes to the same area or line in a file.
-This must be fixed before it is merged in order to prevent collision in the main branch
+A GitHub conflict is when people make changes to the same area or line in a file.
+This must be fixed before it is merged in order to prevent collision in the main branch.

 - #### To read more about this, go to [GitHub Docs - About Merge Conflicts](https://docs.github.com/en/github/collaborating-with-pull-requests/addressing-merge-conflicts/about-merge-conflicts)